Kauai, Hawaii

 Day 3

 We made reservations for a tour of the Kilohana plantation.
-It was a 40 min train tour around the plantation where we were informed of all the foliage of the island and got to feed the animals.
+It was a 40-minute train tour around the plantation where we were informed of all the foliage of the island and got to feed the animals.
 We then drove about an hour to Waimea Canyon.
 This is another big tourist attraction for its hiking.
 It is known as the Grand Canyon of the Pacific.
-It’s cliffy, dry, and deserty surrounded by lush greenery and waterfalls.
-We pulled over at marker 13, where there is a parking lot, and did a 1.8-mile hike to a waterfall and little watering hole you can jump in.
+It’s cliffy, dry, and deserty, surrounded by lush greenery and waterfalls.
+We pulled over at marker 13, where there is a parking lot, and did a 1.8-mile hike to a waterfall and a little watering hole you can jump in.
 When you head back to the main road to Poipu, you go through the little town of Waimea.
 The main street has a handful of eateries.
 We stopped at Island Taco for tacos and Coconut Corner for a smoothie.
 Down the road is Porky’s Kauai, a popular casual restaurant.
 Nap Time.
-Dinner was at Japanese Grandma’s Cafe, with live music and beautiful outdoor seating.
+Dinner was at Japanese Grandma’s Cafe, which had live music and beautiful outdoor seating.

 Day 4